klaytn/klaytn-service-sdk/packages/oracles-starter-kit/chainlink/README.md

 VRF_SUBSCRIPTION_ID=subscription_id
 ```

-Then, deploy your VRF V2 contract consumer to the network of your recent subscription using subscription id as constructor argument.
+Then, deploy your VRF V2 contract consumer(if its not deployed already with the subscription id) to the network with your recent subscription using subscription id as constructor argument.

 ```bash
 yarn hardhat deploy